Welcome back, Rushlin Boy and Broadcast Excellence here as we kick off a brand new week.

 And I know where she's coming from because I argue with people like her every single day.

-They feel like the wraith card can still be played, and to me it's frankly ridiculous because I'm a single father, don't have a college degree, but I've got a great job, been in the military for eight years, and it is on me how well or how horrible my family does.
+And to me, it's frankly ridiculous because I'm a single father, don't have a college degree, but I've got a great job, been in the military for eight years, and it is on me how well or how horrible my family does.

 Not President Bush, not President Obama or Clinton or McCain.

-It is on me and my family, and that's what conservatives is all about.
+It is on me and my family.

 Amen.